Policies

 • Reject

-How long will it take to process my proposal?: Authors should hear the outcome within 8 weeks.
+Authors should hear the outcome of the first round of review within 8 weeks.
 When a paper is submitted to be considered in a Special Issue, please consult the specific schedule in the Call for Papers.

 If the Editor recommends “Publish Unaltered”, the manuscript is accepted for publication.

 If the Editor recommends “Consider after Minor Changes” or “Consider after Major Changes", the recommendation is communicated to the authors.
-The authors are expected to revise their manuscripts in accordance with the changes recommended by the reviewers and to submit their revised manuscript in a timely manner.
+The authors are expected to revise their manuscripts in accordance with the changes recommended by the reviewers and to submit their revised manuscript in a timely manner within 4 weeks after the decision is communicated.
 The authors must attach a detailed response stating how the revision requests of referees have been addressed in the new version of the manuscript.
 Once the revised manuscript is submitted, together with the responses to reviewers' comments, it may be sent to the previous or new reviewers, for another round of reviews.
 The Editor can then make an editorial recommendation which can be “Publish Unaltered”, “Consider after Minor Changes”, "Consider after Major Changes" or “Reject.”

 If the Editor recommends rejecting the manuscript, the rejection is immediate.
 Also, if two of the reviewers recommend rejecting the manuscript, the rejection is immediate.
 A rejected paper cannot be sent to the journal anymore, even if it is improved.